EpicRowan/Doom_mapper/README.md

 ### Browse Soft Story Buildings and Skyscrapers

 #### Mouseover the red or blue markers to see the address or name of the building and click to view the buildings information page

+## <a name="aboutme"></a>About the Developer

+ Doom Mapper was created by former teacher Rowan Shepherd, a science and dark humor enthusiast who transitioned into software engineering.
+This is her first fullstack project.
+She can be found on [LinkedIn](https://https://www.linkedin.com/in/rowan-shepherd/) and on [Github](https://github.com/EpicRowan).